 The North East is made up of four counties: Northumberland, County Durham, the Tees Valley, and Tyne and Wear.
 It contains three cities – Newcastle, Sunderland and Durham – as well as other large towns such as Middlesbrough, Hartlepool, Darlington and Gateshead.

-To get a better idea of what teaching in this region is really like, we gathered some essential facts and spoke to some teachers about their experiences.
+To get a better idea of what teaching in this region is really like, we gathered some essential facts and spoke to some teachers about their experiences there.

-£38,571 – The average salary of all teachers.
-This figure is the highest outside of London.
+£38,571 – The average salary of all teachers (the highest outside of London).

-9.1 per cent – The amount of schools reporting a vacancy or temporarily filled post.
-This figure is slightly below the national average (11.9 per cent) and a long way below inner London (22.5 per cent).
+9.1 per cent – The amount of schools reporting a vacancy or temporarily filled post (slightly below the national average of 11.9 per cent).

-22.3 per cent – The amount of teaching staff working part time.
-This figure is slightly below the national average (25.9 per cent).
+22.3 per cent – The amount of teaching staff working part time (slightly below the national average of 25.9 per cent).